<<<

 Not later than the 10th day of each month, each person

-who has made a delivery sale or shipped or delivered cigarettes
+who has made a delivery sale or shipped or delivered cigarettes or

-vapor products in connection with a delivery sale during the
+in connection with a delivery sale during the

 previous month shall file with the comptroller a memorandum or a